15-1444. General powers and duties of district boards

-A. Except as otherwise provided, the district board shall:
+A. Except as otherwise provided, each district board shall:

-1. Maintain each community college for a period of not less than eight months in each year and, if the funds of the district are sufficient, maintain each community college for a longer period.
+1. Maintain each community college under its jurisdiction for a period of at least eight months in each year and, if the monies of the district are sufficient, maintain each community college for a longer period.